Last Updated on September 10, 2023 by melissanreynolds

 The blog!
 Melissa vs Fibromyalgia is home to over 300 posts all freely available with many practical tips.
 So much work goes into every single blog post, I couldn’t even tell you how many hours I have spent on this.

 My YouTube channel with over 200 videos, also freely available.

 Melissa vs Fibromyalgia: My Journey Fighting Chronic Pain, Fatigue and Insomnia eBook and worksheet bundle.
 This is my whole journey wrapped up in a bow tie and then practical worksheets to help you start enacting the tips I share.

 Yoga designed especially for people with chronic pain and fatigue.
 The Foundations of Yoga for Chronic Pain and Fatigue is your complete beginner’s guide to starting or adapting your yoga practice.
 This is my pride and joy – yoga designed to be accessible for people with chronic pain and fatigue.

 Pregnancy and Fibromyalgia eBook and worksheet bundle.
 My journey through four pregnancies with the limited research available and other women’s stories in a tidy document plus worksheets to help you enact the tips I offer.

-A couple of Facebook groups – Pregnancy and Fibromyalgia and Yoga for the Chronic Life.
-The Pregnancy and Fibromyalgia group is now run with a load of moderator/admin support because there are so many women in the group.
+A couple of Facebook groups – Pregnancy and Fibromyalgia and Us vs CFS/FMS.
+The Pregnancy and Fibromyalgia group is now run with a load of moderator/admin support because there are so many people in the group.
 I am so thankful to the team who help keep the group a safe and supportive place.